SICKAG/SICK-Sensor-Starter-Kits/docs/vision/vision_getting_started.md

 You are now ready to get started with the Vision Starter Kit.
 Follow along the instruction below **or scroll down to the tutorial video**.

-**darunter alles nochmal in Textform + Bilder - ggfs. mit Aufklappern**

 ## Setup Vision Sensor

-* Connect the Inspector with the network cable and power supply.
+1. Connect the Inspector with the network cable and power supply.
-* Connect the network cable to the USB network adapter.
+2. Connect the network cable to the USB network adapter.
-* Choose the correct plug adapter and plug the power supply into an outlet.
+3. Choose the correct plug adapter and plug the power supply into an outlet.
-* Connect the USB network adapter to the PC.
+4. Connect the USB network adapter to the PC.
-* Open a browser and enter the default IP address 192.168.0.1.
+5. Open a browser and enter the default IP address 192.168.0.1.

 ## Setup Mounting Frame